GIA FUND (GIA)

 TAUBER FUND FOR ANIMALS (TFA)

-MEET IRIS
+MEET KITTEN

 “Iris” is a 6 year old torti who ingested a string foreign body.
 She was seen on emergency at our member hospital VEG in Larkspur in September.
 The cost to surgically remove the foreign body was more than her mom could afford.